 Get this: Money is the second leading cause of divorce in the US (behind infidelity).
-Many sites have articles, surveys, and polls that list out startling stats that are enough to make you cry (and steer clear of commitment like it’s your full-time job).
 Most cite high amounts of debt and lack of communication (this doesn’t surprise us!) about money as being the drivers behind the sinking ship.

 The American Psychology Association says 40-50 percent of marriages end in divorce (and there is some wiggle room due to permanent separation while remaining married).

-Now you may not be married right now, but your future may include formal vows (let’s leave out the “obey” part, please and thank you).
+Now you may not be married right now, but your future may include formal vows.
 So let’s put on our practice pants and get to work now on being a team player when it comes to money!

 Here are four tips for how to handle finances in a relationship when it comes to both earning and spending money.

 Ask for help.

 Now for some of you, this may not be so simple, but no one ever got anywhere when they went 100 percent solo.
 Everyone needs someone to bounce ideas off of, a different perspective, or just a “good game” butt slap.
 Hey, you appreciate someone’s help when they see something that you don’t, right?
 (Hint: your fly is down.)

 So when you’re stumped on your budget (make one in five easy steps) or need to think of a plan to raise extra funds to fix your car’s grinding noises, ask your partner for help.
 Ask and be prepared to listen.
 Then say thank you.